Bookkeeping and accounting - do the two terms sound synonymous to you?

 Who is the right fit for my business: Bookkeeper or Accountant?

-Now that we are clear on the roles of the bookkeeper and accountant let us return to our original question: who to hire.
+Now that we are clear on bookkeeping vs accounting, let us return to our original question: who to hire.

 The answer is that you need to hire a bookkeeper and an accountant for your business.
 Let us discuss this in the context of the size and type of your business:

-- If yours is a small business with a lower transaction volume: You should have both roles part-time.
-A regular bookkeeper can spend a few hours per week managing the transaction entries and ensuring that documentation is in place.
+- If your small business has a lower transaction volume, you should have both roles part-time.
+A regular bookkeeper can spend a few hours per week managing the transaction entries and ensuring documentation.
 You can hire an accountant for specific needs like audits and tax filing.

 - If your transaction volume is higher, you may need a full-time bookkeeper (one or more bookkeepers).
 Accountants can be hired on a retainer basis.